marcoagpinto/aoo-mozilla-en-dict/README.md

 For many years that people stopped maintaining dictionaries for open-source software.

-It would be great to continue their work and improve the already existing dictionaries or create new ones.
+It would be great to continue their work and improve existing dictionaries or create new ones.

-The biggest issue is that most of these dictionaries are obfuscated (codified in a way that only certain software packages can access the wordlists) and the original developers are long gone to provide the clean text ones.
+The biggest issue is that most of these dictionaries are obfuscated (codified in a way that only certain software packages can access the wordlists) and the original developers are long-gone to provide the clean text ones.

 In some cases, we will have to start from a long-time gone position, the last known clean text version of the dictionary.